 Select the internal text margin, the spacing between the text and the edges of the shape.
 Note that some shapes do not support fixed margins in which case their margins scale with the size of the shape.
+Ellipsis (...)

-Use the button with the three dots to choose the font attributes using the standard Windows font selection dialog box.
+Use the button with the three dots to choose the font attributes using the standard Windows font selection dialog box shown below.
+Controls in this dialog are self-explanatory.